Last Updated: March 27, 2023

-Ordering eyeglasses online may seem easy, but it is very different than ordering your average consumer item.
-It is important to know that your optometrist is trained in the proper fitting, measuring, manufacturing and dispensing of eyewear.
-When ordering online, the consumer is, in essence, taking on the role of a trained optical dispenser.
-This includes taking critical measurements and making critical decisions with respect to frame, lens and material selection.
-There is an inherent risk associated with making these determinations without the proper skills and education.
-Your prescription given to you by your doctor of optometry is only one piece of information that will determine how well you see with your new eyewear.
-During the normal process of selecting and getting properly fit for your new eyeglasses, your doctor of optometry is determining a number of things to make sure your new purchase is custom made to give you clear and comfortable vision, while making sure you look great, including:
+Ordering glasses online may seem easy, convenient, and less costly, but it is very different from ordering your average consumer item.
+When ordering glasses online, you are in essence taking on the role of a trained optical dispenser.
+This includes taking critical measurements and making decisions with respect to the frame, lens and material selection.
+The prescription given to you by your optometrist is only one piece of information that will determine how well you see with your new eyewear.

-- Determining the height to place the optical center of the lens in your frames
+- Determining the height of the optical center of the lens in the frame

-- Measuring how high to place the bifocal or progressive (if you wear a multifocal lens)
+- Determining the height of the bifocal/progressive (if you wear a multifocal lens)

 - Properly adjusting the frame to your face

-As a consumer, you have a number of choices when it comes to purchasing eyewear.
-Working with your optometrist from the initial optometric eye exam to the final fitting will ensure you receive accurate, quality manufactured eyewear that is best suited for your eyes and your lifestyle.
+Visit your optometrist for a comprehensive eye exam to obtain an up-to-date prescription.
+Then, consult your optometrist or optician for the final fitting of glasses to ensure you receive an accurate and quality manufactured eyewear that is best suited for your eyes and your lifestyle.